Introduction to Bootstrap Typography

-You can check the same text on the different devices also as well as by resizing the browser it will show changes.
+You can check the same text on the different devices and resize the browser; it will show changes.

 This tag is used to create lighter, smaller, secondary text in your heading.
 By default, it sets to 85% of the size of the parent heading.

 <h5>Example heading <small>secondary text</small></h5>

 <h2>Bootstrap Typography</h2> <p>This is used to <mark>highlight</mark> text.</p>